For thousands of years, our ancestors lived off the grid until technology advanced and society became tied to public utilities.

 Now, in modern times, living off the grid has become a popular lifestyle choice.

-The idea of living off the grid has gained a lot of momentum recently because of the rising cost of electricity, technological advancements, and the availability of alternative energy sources.
+Living off the grid has gained much momentum recently because of the rising cost of electricity, technological advancements, and the availability of alternative energy sources.

 What Does Living Off the Grid Mean?